AlexRazor1337/express-rest-mission-control/README.md

 This will build the frontend and start the backend server on port 8000, hosting the SPA.
 You can now access the application in your browser at `http://localhost:8000`.

+Currently the app is deployed using [adaptable.io](adaptable.io) and can be accessed at: [mission-control.adaptable.app](https://mission-control.adaptable.app/).

 ## API Endpoints

 ### Group: Planets